MicrosoftDocs/customer-voice/fp-docs/choose-environment.md

 To work with surveys in an environment, install the [Forms Pro app from Microsoft AppSource](https://appsource.microsoft.com/product/dynamics-365/mscrm.shimla?tab=Overview), and assign the Survey Owner role to users.
 If you switch to an environment that doesn't have Forms Pro, an error message is displayed.

 When you install the Forms Pro app, an application user named Microsoft Forms Pro is created automatically.
-The email address used by the application user is enterprisesurveyappuser@contoso.com.
 This user is created to allow Forms Pro Azure service to authenticate with Common Data Service and is primarily used for pushing survey responses.
 The user is a non-interactive, non-login user, and is assigned the System Administrator role.

 > [!NOTE]
 > - If you have organizations for Dynamics 365 Sales, Customer Service, Marketing, and Talent, Forms Pro entities are already installed in these organizations.